MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 #### Installation

 -   The Integration Toolkit no longer includes the binaries for the Windows Installer XML (WiX) Toolset, used for creating the Windows Installer files within Integration Packs.
 This set of tools is now a prerequisite installation.
 The Integration Toolkit supports version 3.5 of the WiX Toolset.
-The WiX Toolset can be downloaded from [https://wixtoolset.org/releases](https://wixtoolset.org/releases).

 #### Orchestrator SDK